Handang04/Comp141_Project/README3.md

     ./LexpParser sample.txt output.txt

 This will process the input file, generate tokens, build an AST, and write the output to output.txt.

+The output file will include:
+    - The list of tokens in order, one per line, reporting the token type and value.
+    - The generated AST (preorder traverse)

 Error Handling:
 ---------------